mkcn/fastHistory/README.md

 **Note**: be sure to not use `pip` (python2) nor `sudo` (install it only for the current user)

-## Install in offline mode
+## Install with installer.sh

  1.  download the latest release with this *easy-to-type* link or manually download [it](https://github.com/mkcn/fastHistory/releases)
 	 - `wget mkcn.me/f`
- 2. (if needed) move it to the remote/offline machine
+ 2. extract it
- 3. unzip it
 	 -  `tar -xvzf f`
- 4. run the installer with the target user
+ 3. run the installer with the target user
 	- `cd fastHistory-X.X`
-	 - `./installer.sh`
+	 - `./installer.sh` (this works also offline)
- 5. close and reopen your terminal
+ 4. close and reopen your terminal

-**Note**: all the downloaded files can be deleted after the installation is completed
+ 5. (optional) delete installation files
+ 	- `rm -r f fastHistory-X.X`

+#### All in one-line

+`cd $(mktemp -d /tmp/f.XXXXX) && wget mkcn.me/f && tar -xvzf f && cd fastHistory-* && ./installer.sh" && cd -`

 # How to update